In this post, learn how to dry orange slices to use in traditional Christmas decor as well as in holiday recipes. No fancy equipment required!

 You can see that mine are definitely imperfect, and I did end up with some darker spots on the oranges, but I almost think that adds to the authentic look.

-There were no food dehydrators back in Victorian times when dried orange slices were so popular for Christmas decor, so I’m going to assume their dried orange slices were slightly imperfect too. 🙂
+There were no food dehydrators back in Victorian times when dried orange slices were so popular for Christmas decor, so I’m going to assume theirs were slightly imperfect too. 🙂

 You can use these orange slices in recipes, garlands, wreaths, or you can just hang them right on your tree!